goktugali/Car-Park-Scanner-Project/README.md

 # Car-Park-Scanner-Project

 The project in this repository belongs to The Parkers team.

+The Parkers:
+  Muharrem Ozan Yeşiller
-The Parkers: Muharrem Ozan Greens Goktug Ali Akin Elif Ozturk Dilara Karakaş Berke Belgin
+  Goktug Ali Akin
+  Elif Ozturk
+  Dilara Karakaş
+  Berke Belgin